deepchecks/deepchecks/docs/source/nlp/usage_guides/nlp_embeddings.rst

 ----------------------------------------

-If you don't have model embeddings for you text, you can use deepchecks to calculate the embeddings for you. deepchecks currently supports using the free-to-use ``sentence-transformers`` library to calculate the embeddings, or the paid API of ``open-ai``.
+If you don't have model embeddings for you text, you can use deepchecks to calculate the embeddings for you. deepchecks currently supports using the open-source ``sentence-transformers`` library to calculate the embeddings, or the paid API of ``open-ai``.

 Calculating your embeddings is done by calling the ``calculate_default_embeddings`` method of the ``TextData``